DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/edges/textExpr.md

 Specifies the text in the middle of a connector.
 For instance, `"text"`.

 - **Object**
-Contains multiple texts and their start positions on the connector.
+Contains multiple texts and their positions on the connector.
 The position is a number between 0 and 1, where 0 corresponds to the connector's start point and 1 to the connector's end point.
 For instance, `{ 0.3: "text1", 0.8: "text2" }`.